ryanallen/words-of-my-perfect-teacher/README.md

 > Just as the trunk of an ordinary tree
 > Lying in the forests of the Malaya mountains
 > Absorbs the perfume of sandal from the moist leaves and branches,
-> So you come to resemble whomever you follow.[^new]--In this chapter, Patrul Rinpoche gives a verse summary of each point, without citing any particular source.
-These verses are to help the reader or listener to remember them.
-Direct oral transmission has always had an important place in Buddhism, and Tibetans regularly commit whole volumes of the scriptures to memory.
-This training enables them to remember oral teachings in detail.
-The systematic structure of this text, for instance, is in part to enable practitioners to have the instructions constantly available in their minds.--
+> So you come to resemble whomever you follow.[^134]

 As times have degenerated, nowadays it is difficult to find a teacher who has every one of the qualities described in the precious tantras.
 However, it is indispensable that the teacher we follow should possess at least the following qualities.

-The should be pure, never having contravened any of the commitments or prohibitions related to the three types of vow&mdash;the external vows of the Pratimoksa, the inner vows of the Bodhisattva and the secret vows of the Secret Mantrayana.
-They should be learned, and not lacking in knowledge of the tantras, sutras and sastras.
+The should be pure, never having contravened any of the commitments or prohibitions related to the three types of vow&mdash;the external vows of the [Prātimokṣa](#prātimokṣa), the inner vows of the [Bodhisattva](#bodhisattva) and the secret vows of the [Secret Mantrayāna](#secret-mantrayāna).
+They should be learned, and not lacking in knowledge of the [tantra](#tantra)s, [sūtra](#sūtra)s and [śāstra](#śāstra)s.
 Towards the vast multitude of beings, their heart should be so suffused with compassion that they love each one like their only child.
-They should be well versed in ritual practices&mdash;outwardly, of the Tripitaka and, inwardly, of the four sections of tantras.
+They should be well versed in ritual practices&mdash;outwardly, of the [Tripiṭaka](#tripiṭaka) and, inwardly, of the four sections of [tantra](#tantra)s.
 By putting into practice the meaning of the teachings, they should have actualized in themself all the extraordinary achievements of riddance and realization.
-They should be generous, their language should be pleasant, they should teach each individual according to that person's needs and they should act in conformity with what they teach; tese four ways of attracting beings enable them to gather fortunate disciples around them.
+They should be generous, their language should be pleasant, they should teach each individual according to that person's needs and they should act in conformity with what they teach; these [four ways of attracting beings](#four-ways-of-attracting-beings) enable them to gather fortunate disciples around them.

 > All the qualities complete according to purest Dharma
 > Are hard to find in these decadent times.
 > But trust the teacher who, based on pure observance of the three vows,
 > Is steeped in learning and great compassion,
-> Skilled in the rites of the infinite pitakas and tantras,
+> Skilled in the rites of the infinite [piṭaka](#piṭaka)s and [tantra](#tantra)s,
 > And rich in the fruit, the immaculate wisdom that comes through riddance and realization.
 > Drawn by the brilliant flower of their four attractive qualities
 > Fortunate disciples will gather like bees to follow them.

-More particulary, for teachings on the profound essence of the Mantra Vajrayana pith-instructions the kind of master upon whom one should rely is as follows.
-As set out in the precious tantras, they should have been brought to maturity by a stream of ripening empowerments, flowing down to them through a continuous unbroken linearge.
-They should not have transgressed the samayas and vows to which they committed themself at the time of empowerment.
-Not having many disturbing negative emotions and thoughts, they should be calm and disciplined.
-They should have mastered the entire meaning of the ground, path and result tantras of the Secret Mantra Vajrayana.
-They should have attained all the signs of success in the approach and accomplisment phases of the practice, such as seeing visions of the yidam.
+More particulary, for teachings on the profound [essence](#essence) of the [Mantra](#mantra) [Vajrayāna](#vajrayāna) [pith-instructions](#pith-instructions) the kind of master upon whom one should rely is as follows.
+As set out in the precious [tantra](#tantra)s, they should have been brought to maturity by a stream of ripening [empowerment](#empowerment)s, flowing down to them through a continuous unbroken lineage.
+They should not have transgressed the [samaya](#samaya)s and vows to which they committed themself at the time of [empowerment](#empowerment).
+Not having many disturbing [negative emotions](#negative-emotions) and [thought](#thought)s, they should be calm and disciplined.
+They should have mastered the entire meaning of the ground, path and result [tantra](#tantra)s of the Secret [Mantra](#mantra) [Vajrayāna](#vajrayāna).
+They should have attained all the signs of success in the approach and accomplishment phases of the practice, such as seeing visions of the [yidam](#yidam).
 Having experienced for themself the nature of reality, they themself should be liberated.
 The well-being of others should be their sole concern, their heart being full of compassion.
-They should have few preoccupations, for they have given up any clinging to the ordinary things of this life.
-Concentrating on future lives, their only, resolute thought is for the Dharma.
-Seeing samsara as suffering, they should feel great sadness, and should encourage the same feelings in others.
-They should be skilled at caring for theri disciples and should use tha appropriate method for each of them.
+They should have few preoccupations, for they have given up any [clinging](#clinging) to the ordinary things of this life.
+Concentrating on future lives, their only, resolute [thought](#thought) is for the [Dharma](#dharma).
+Seeing [saṃsāra](#saṃsāra) as suffering, they should feel great sadness, and should encourage the same feelings in others.
+They should be skilled at caring for their disciples and should use the appropriate method for each of them.
 Having fulfilled all their teacher's commands, they should hold the blessings of the lineage.

 > The extraordinary teacher who gives the pith instructions
 > Has received empowerments, kept the samayas, and is peaceful;